endmon/Bachelor_prototyping/aggregation_cloudflare/README.md

 # Cloudflare aggregation simple use case

-This project is a simple case of aggregation for a Cloudflare workers.
+This project is a simple case of aggregation for a Cloudflare worker.
 It will get 3 txt on a http server, concatenate them and return the result.

+## Demo

+You will find this Worker live on [miguel-gouveia.me/aggregation](http://miguel-gouveia.me/aggregation)

 ## Batteries Included